AdamRoy25730188/ros2-teaching-ws/README.md

-# ros2-teaching-ws Adam Roy Assessment 1
+# ros2-teaching-ws
-A template repository provided  for teaching robotics with ROS2 modified to complete CMP3103-2324 assessment item 1
+A template repository for teaching robotics with ROS2

 ## Use case